KS1 & KS2 computing curriculum

 Description

-In this unit pupils will explore the concept of repetition in programming using the Scratch environment.
+In this unit, pupils will explore the concept of repetition in programming in the Scratch environment.
 Pupils will look at the difference between count-controlled and infinite loops.
-They will use their knowledge to modify, design and create games and animations which use repetition.
+They will use their knowledge to modify, design and create games and animations that involve repetition.

 1. Using loops in a program